lightfastai/lightfast-mcp/DEV.md

 4. **Graceful Degradation**: Features gracefully unavailable if dependencies missing
 5. **Clear Entry Points**: Each component has clear, purpose-specific entry points
 6. **Shared Types**: Common types (ServerInfo, ServerState, ToolCall) are shared via `src/common/` to ensure consistency across core and tools packages
+7. **Development Tools Not Packaged**: The `tools` package and its CLIs are not included in the core deployable package, but are available in development mode.

 ### Architecture Changes: Strict Separation of Concerns